Skip to content

 • When the Weblogic server (say on Application Node A) crashes, the node manager attempts to restart it locally.

-• In case the restart fails, the WLS infrastructure attempts to perform a server migration to other node (say Application Node B) in the cluster
+• In case the restart fails, the WLS infrastructure attempts to perform server migration to another node (say Application Node B) in the cluster

 • Now, the other node (Application Node B) becomes the scheduler and is able to read, compute and execute the schedule for all work repositories